 One of the main ways that Hitchcock achieves this dialectical strand of aesthetics is through the particular reoccurring use of a stock soundscape; the sound work that this article will be focussing on.
 This soundscape has been used in a multitude of films from all variety of different countries but it seems to be defined by Hitchcock’s use of it here.
-Other films that rely on its ubiquitous nature include a number of films by YasujirôOzu including Late Autumn (1960) and Early Spring (1956), Martin Scorsese’s Taxi Driver (1976), Mikio Naruse’s When A Woman Ascends The Stairs (1960), Jules Dassin’s The Naked City (1948), Alan J. Pakula’s Klute (1971), and Jean-Luc Godard’s Une Femme Est Une Femme (1961).
+Other films that rely on its ubiquitous nature include a number of films by Yasujirô Ozu including Late Autumn (1960) and Early Spring (1956), Martin Scorsese’s Taxi Driver (1976), Mikio Naruse’s When A Woman Ascends The Stairs (1960), Jules Dassin’s The Naked City (1948), Alan J. Pakula’s Klute (1971), and Jean-Luc Godard’s Une Femme Est Une Femme (1961).
 From this list alone (which itself is only a tiny fraction of the sound’s use) it is clear that cinema has found a globalised aesthetic to denote the modern city.

 It is this sound that creates the strange draw that Rear Window has.
-The narrative is a gradually more tense and stressful one in spite of the main characters being excellent company yet there’s still a strange, hypnotic draw to this square of town as if it manages to cosily encapsulate all that modern living can provide.
+The narrative is a gradually tense and stressful one in spite of the main characters being excellent company yet there’s still a strange, hypnotic draw to this square of town as if it manages to cosily encapsulate all that modern living can provide.
 Another sound later appears; that of sirens in the far off distance.
 Though they could effectively be for any of the emergency services, there’s no doubt that in the film world they work as police cars.
 This manages to signify that trouble is elsewhere rather than here; a calming thought but an ironic one considering what Jeff has accidently stumbled upon through boredom and curiosity.

 This isn’t the only time Hitchcock uses this idea.
-In spite of his own great personal fear of police and authority, the sound often comes as a relief because it potentially shows that there are forces out there trying to stop bad things happening.
-This occurs in Rear Window as well as Rope (1948) where this particular part of the soundscape is actually used as a final key note in the film which signifies its sadistic narrative coming to an end.
+In spite of his own great personal fear of police and authority, the sound often comes as a relief because it potentially shows that there are forces out there trying to prevent bad things happening.
+This occurs in Rear Window as well as Rope (1948) where that particular part of the soundscape is actually used as a final key note in the film which signifies its sadistic narrative coming to an end.
 It’s also particularly telling that this sound doesn’t make an appearance during Hitchcock’s most obvious police-fearing moment; that of the mysterious officer in Psycho (1960) who is still Hitchcock’s most unnerving and unexplained character.
-The precedent for this sound set up in Rear Window and Rope is a morbidly positive one so would very obviously not be of use in showing the strange scenario that Marion Crane (Janet Leigh) is in when woken up in her car by an intrigued officer; eyes blank with aviator glasses and a face that suggest nothing and anything at the same time.
+The precedent for this sound set up in Rear Window and Rope is a morbidly positive one so would very obviously not be of use in showing the strange scenario that Marion Crane (Janet Leigh) is in when woken up in her car by an intrigued officer; eyes blank with aviator glasses and a face that suggest nothing and anything simultaneously.